jayabhargavb/ai-health/ai-health/HealthAssistAI/README.md

 The backend uses:
 - Express.js for the server
-- OpenRouter API to access Llama 3.3 8B model
+- OpenRouter API to access advanced language models
 - Zod for request validation
 - Custom prompt templates for medical analysis